gmonnerat/gmnt.net/content/post/gotty-simple-command-line-tool.md

 I just did:

     $ go get github.com/yudai/gotty

     $ gotty -p 8081 -w mutt

 Done.
 With this, I am able to use my favorite e-mail client, [mutt](http://www.mutt.org/), in the browser.

 For now, I used [Port Forwarding](https://support.ssh.com/manuals/server-admin/32/Port_Forwarding.html) because there is no authentication support yet.
-But, when/if added will be interesting.
+But, when added will be interesting.